Choosing a Registered Agent for your Texas LLC

-While you do have the option to be your Texas LLC’s Registered Agent (or use a friend or family member), you may not want to have your address listed in public records.
+While you do have the option to be your own Texas Registered Agent (or use a friend or family member), you may not want to have your address listed in public records.

 Not only is this information searchable by the public, but other websites download the state’s records and republish them on their website.
 Then things begin to multiply as other “public record websites” take that same information and list it on their website again (and the process repeats itself).